Tinkerforge/doc/source/Software/API_Bindings.rst

 For Windows Phone the normal C# bindings can be used (see :ref:`above <api_bindings_csharp>`).
-The asynchronous sockets that are needed for Windows Phone are currently not supported in mono.
-Since the DLL is build to be compatible with C# 2.0 and mono, the DLL is not compatible with Windows Phone.
+The asynchronous sockets that are needed for Windows Phone are currently not supported in Mono.
+Since the DLL is build to be compatible with C# 2.0 and Mono, the DLL is not compatible with Windows Phone.
 To overcome this we have added asynchronous sockets for Windows Phone with *#if WINDOWS_PHONE* directives in the socket code.
-This means you can add the Tinkerforge folder (from the source/ folder in the csharp bindings) as an external resource.
-The complete C# api bindings work with Windows Phone SDK >= 7.1 (SDK 7.0 does not support sockets and can thus not be used to interface with brickd).
+This means you can add the Tinkerforge folder (from the source/ folder in the C# bindings) as an external resource.
+The complete C# API bindings work with Windows Phone SDK >= 7.1 (SDK 7.0 does not support sockets and can thus not be used to interface with brickd).

-In the following we assume that you already have visual studio for Windows Phone installed.
+In the following we assume that you already have Visual Studio for Windows Phone installed.
 As an example we will create a small project that can toggle a relay.
 It should be easy to adjust this example for your needs.